BubblerBrayden34/TheBaconNinjasOfGod/README.md

 # 🎮 Games
 So far, there are 11 games:

-Slope
+Slope,
-Armed Forces Io
+Armed Forces Io,
-Tunnel Rush
+Tunnel Rush,
-Rooftop Snipers
+Rooftop Snipers,
-We Become What We Behold
+We Become What We Behold,
-Gunspin
+Gunspin,
-4th of July Baseball
+4th of July Baseball,
-1v1 lol
+1v1 lol,
-Doodle Jump
+Doodle Jump,
-Friday Night Funkin
+Friday Night Funkin, and
-Sonic 3 AIR
+Sonic 3 AIR.

 Many more are soon to follow!
 More Games will be added frequently!